StupidRepo/CostaAPIDocumentation/RANDOM.md

 # Random
-Costa recently updated their API so I need to update this.
+Costa recently updated their API.
+I need to update this repo.
 For now, here's some things I found!

 # Coupon Things
 ## `couponType`